Mariah Carey’s Hollywood Walk Of Fame Star Vandalized, Diva Goes On Hiatus From Social Media

 — Mariah Carey (@MariahCarey) January 8, 2017

 Despite the unlikely turn of events for Mariah, her die-hard fans never fail to show their unwavering support.
-Some celebrities including Queen Latifah and Ed Sheeran also came to Mariah’s rescue, defending her from all the negative criticisms being thrown at her.
+Some celebrities, including Queen Latifah and Ed Sheeran, also came to Mariah’s rescue, defending her from all the negative criticisms being thrown at her.

-Check out more of Mariah Carey in her 8-part docuseries Mariah’s World, which airs Sundays on E! at 9 p.m.
+Check out more of Mariah Carey in her eight-part docuseries, Mariah’s World, which airs Sundays on E! at 9 p.m.

 [Featured Image by Kevin Winter/Getty Images]